- Corporate Responsibility

 - Royalty Owners

-Operating responsibly is embedded in the Formula that guides our strategy and decision-making.
+At Southwestern Energy, operating responsibly is part of who we are and is embedded in the Formula that guides everything we do.
 The goal of this Formula is to create Value+ for our stakeholders.
-The + sets us apart.
-It means that while we work to generate financial gains, our Formula keeps us grounded in our ultimate aim – to create long-term, sustainable value, including an unwavering commitment to protecting the health and safety of the environment and our employees, contractors and communities.
+This means that while we work to drive business and operational results, our focus on the Formula keeps our broader goal squarely in sight – to create long-term, sustainable value, including an unwavering commitment to protecting the health and safety of the environment and our employees, contractors and communities.